 - User engagement metrics like time on page and bounce rate

-This produced a recognizable style: long-form articles with keyword-rich headings, formatted for scanning, designed to keep visitors on the page.
-The best SEO content also happened to be genuinely useful.
-The worst was keyword-stuffed filler written for algorithms, not people.
+This created a specific content formula: long-form articles with keyword-rich headings, formatted for scanning, designed to keep visitors engaged.
+The best SEO content also served readers genuinely well.
+The worst was keyword-stuffed filler that talked to algorithms instead of people.

 What AI Search Engines Prefer